adbailey4/yeast_rrna_modification_detection/README.md

-# Single-molecule modification profiling of ribosomal RNA reveals concerted modification at functional locations in the ribosome
+# Concerted modification of nucleotides at functional centers of the ribosome revealed by single-molecule RNA modification profiling

-[comment]: <> (TODO link biorxiv paper)

-This is the top level directory for the pipelines, scripts, and environment setup for anyone who wants to replicate or reproduce the results from our paper.
+This is the top level directory for the pipelines, scripts, and environment setup for anyone who wants to replicate or reproduce the results from our [paper](https://www.biorxiv.org/content/10.1101/2021.12.16.472988v1).

 ## Using our Pipeline